brycewray/eleventy_solo/src/posts/2019/02/old-dog-old-trick.md

 ## Wresting victory from the jaws .&nbsp;.&nbsp;.

 Remember that wretched excuse for a WordPress page builder against which [I inveighed](/posts/2019/01/blox-sux/)?
-Well, I have managed to convince the appropriate folks that we should yank it from my employer's growing number of Web sites as the opportunities present themselves.
+Well, I have managed to convince the appropriate folks that we should yank it from my employer's growing number of websites as the opportunities present themselves.
 Yay.
 Of course, that'll be a while, because we're talking about production sites that serve many thousands of people a day, and one mustn't throw the proverbial monkey wrench into that functionality.
 But the path has been laid out.
 We will get there.
 Again, yay.

 Part of the way I managed to get this decision, for which I am more grateful than words will express, was to take one of our existing test sites, rebuild it (and, I believe, improve it) in [the page builder I prefer when I have to prefer one](https://elementor.com), and let the appropriate folks check out the results for themselves.